dnguyenngoc/film/README.md

   width="200"
 />

 [Film Project](https://github.com/dnguyenngoc/film) is a website for myself and my friends can easy get more information from internet like game, film, news, sport .
-A modern, funny and cute web application (~o~).
+A modern, funny and cute web application :fire: :fire: :fire:.

 ## Screenshots & Gifs